 Parents seeking an alternative form of education for their young ones might have come across the Waldorf or Steiner approach.
-Their emphasis on nature, arts and imagination have certainly attracted parents keen on eschewing the traditional rote learning in favor of creative play especially during a child’s early years.
+Their emphasis on nature, arts, and imagination has certainly attracted parents keen on eschewing traditional rote learning in favor of creative play, especially during a child’s early years.
 Currently, several Waldorf schools can be found in major cities across Malaysia.
 Read our ultimate guide to Waldorf Schools in Kuala Lumpur to find out more about this fascinating form of experiential learning.

 Want more school guides?
 We’ve got you covered!

-In this Waldorf-inspired early childhood center, much of the work of the teachers is directed towards the developmental readiness of the children for Class One.
+In this Waldorf-inspired early childhood center, much of the work of the teachers is directed toward the developmental readiness of the children for Class One.
 Activities in each class take into account the evolving developmental needs of the children, and adults guide as needed to facilitate healthy interactions.
 The physical environment of the center is carefully and aesthetically prepared with an emphasis on natural hand-crafted play toys and offers a beautiful garden setting.
-Their programme each day follows a familiar unhurried rhythm of activities, providing an opportunity for children to experience a mood of reverence, joy and wonder and the activities of giving and receiving, caring for others and a sense of belonging.
+Their program each day follows a familiar unhurried rhythm of activities, providing an opportunity for children to experience a mood of reverence, joy, and wonder and the activities of giving and receiving, caring for others, and a sense of belonging.
 They are currently working on a new purpose-built campus, which is also located in Bandar Tasik Puteri, which they aim to open in 2026.
 Hoorah!

-Rimbayu Playgarden is a Waldorf inspired kindergarten situated near the woods and greens of forest reserves at Selayang, which is 21 km away from the city center.
-In 2014, a Waldorf elementary school was set up by few like-minded families, who wish to provide education to the development of human individuality, eventually, an initiative to have a kindergarten emerged to provide care especially to teachers’ young children.
-They believe in cultivating an appreciation of life, connecting children to nature and developing the love for Mother Nature.
+Rimbayu Playgarden is a Waldorf-inspired kindergarten situated near the woods and greens of forest reserves at Selayang, which is 21 km away from the city center.
+In 2014, a Waldorf elementary school was set up by a few like-minded families, who wish to provide education to the development of human individuality, eventually, an initiative to have a kindergarten emerged to provide care, especially to teachers’ young children.
+They believe in cultivating an appreciation of life, connecting children to nature, and developing a love for Mother Nature.
 Therefore their weekly program consists of 4 days in Playgarden with every Friday being their picnic day, where parents are also invited to join us in their park hopping activity.

 Little Steps Asia knows what families need.